thenhao/mock-interview/assessment-exam/readme.md

 Q32: What is a presentational component?

 A: It is a CSS component.
-B: It is a component focuses on rendering what users see.
+**_B: It is a component focuses on rendering what users see._**
-**_C: It is a pure component._**
+C: It is a pure component.
-D: It is a not a component.
+D: It is not a component.

 ---
 Q33: Which sentence does not describe a staging environment?